We earn commissions from links on this site.

 Bonus Features

-• Safepay: Open a secure browser for online banking protection.
+• Safepay: A secure browser for banking and shopping.

 McAfee Antivirus Review